Saucon TDS: Features, Limits, and What It's Missing

 What BusFleetAI Adds to Saucon TDS

 BusFleetAI connects directly to your Saucon TDS account and adds an automated alert layer on top of the data you are already collecting.
-You define the rules — sign-on windows, speed thresholds, inspection schedules — and BusFleetAI handles the monitoring and notifications.
+FMCSA civil penalties for vehicle maintenance and record-keeping violations can exceed $16,000 per violation, which makes automated compliance monitoring a cost-effective safeguard.
+You define the rules, sign-on windows, speed thresholds, inspection schedules, and BusFleetAI handles the monitoring and notifications.
+NHTSA data shows speeding contributes to approximately 29% of all traffic fatalities, so real-time speed alerts are not optional for any fleet carrying passengers.
 Your drivers keep using Saucon TDS exactly as they do today.
 Nothing changes for them.
+Idle time is another major cost center that Saucon TDS records but does not alert on, and our analysis of the cost of excessive fleet idle time breaks down those numbers in detail.